-Adding the OES 2015 SP1 server as a replica site is the simplest way to migrate an instance of the VLDB service from a NetWare server to an OES 2015 SP1 server.
+Adding the OES server as a replica site is the simplest way to migrate an instance of the VLDB service from a NetWare server to an OES 2018 or later server.
 Generally, you follow the same procedure as you might use to modify the replica sites for a DFS management context.
 You add the

-OES 2015 SP1 server as a replica site, let the VLDB synchronize, then remove the replica site on the NetWare server.
-If you already have two replica sites defined, you must remove one of them before you can add the OES 2015 SP1 server as a replica site.
+OES server as a replica site, let the VLDB synchronize, then remove the replica site on the NetWare server.
+If you already have two replica sites defined, you must remove one of them before you can add the OES server as a replica site.